In this article, we see the parameters you should consider when you buy desktop/table for your healthy workspace.

 Besides space for your legs, the table should be long enough to allow you comfortable work.
 In other words, If the work you do also requires paperwork and binders, two or more screens, the table should be long and wide enough to hold them.

-Why Table Thickness is Important when buy desktop
+Why Desk Thickness is Important when buy desktop

 At first, table thickness seems irrelevant.
 However, it is an important factor to consider.
 As the table thickness increases, you probably will not be able to adjust your chair for the correct seating height since the chair’s armrests get stuck in the table.